 The amount of your child and dependent care expense that qualifies for the credit in any tax year cannot be more than your earned income from the United States for that tax year.
-If you are married, the amount of the expense cannot be more than the lesser of your earned income or the earned income of your spouse.
 Earned income generally means wages, salaries, and professional fees for personal services performed.